ptomato/talks/tc39-2026-03/README.md

 ---

-## Two Compatible Implementations Passing Tests
+## Two Implementations Passing Tests

 - Test262 covers every feature, and all the edge cases we've encountered
 - We have 2 implementations at ~100% test conformance